“You tell him my Albert sent you”

 Martin Coccolo handles the majority of the art duties this month and he does a nice job particularly when it comes to representing emotion.
 I’m not digging his version of Hal’s mask but otherwise the issue looks great.
 Billy Tan handles the Parallax pages like he did last month and the differences in their styles works well as there is a natural split between their contributions.
 Someone did fall asleep and David Sharpe’s mistake in forgetting the “a” in Coast City slipped through the editorial process.

 Green Lantern #48 really does bring Hal Jordan down to Earth both literally and emotionally.
 Robert Venditti’s script makes Sonar a relevant adversary for the 21st Century and effectively illustrates the difference between dealing with your typical villain and someone with the mindset of a terrorist.
 Batman’s cameo adds some needed fun in an issue that is wrought with emotional turmoil.
-Four out of five lanterns.
+Eight out of ten lanterns.